October 20, 2025

 Arguably the sound of 1980s electropop, wavetable synthesis was revolutionary when introduced in the early 80s.
 Using primitive (by today’s standards) computing power, PPG Wave synthesizers digitized the synth world which previously existed as filters over a few basic oscillator shapes, though the company lasted less than a decade.

 Wavetable technology lives on and Serum from Xfer Records carries the gauntlet into the plugin era, providing the complex sonic processing, spectral morphing and custom wavetable creation that characterize the best in wavetable synthesizers.
-On the scene for about six years now, Serum is well-loved for its sophisticated and modern sound, no matter how you twist its parameters.
+On the scene for about six years now, Serum is well-loved by music producers for its sophisticated and modern sound, no matter how you twist its parameters.

 A clean and simple serum skin that's easy on the eyes.